-The CANable is a small low-cost open source USB to CAN adapter.
-The CANable shows up as a virtual serial port on your computer and acts as a serial-line to CAN bus interface.
+The CANable 2.0 is a small low-cost open source USB to CAN adapter.
+The CANable enumerates as a virtual serial port on your computer and acts as a serial-line to CAN bus interface.
 With the alternative candleLight firmware, the CANable enumerates as a native CAN interface on Linux.
-The original CANable is currently out of stock, but will soon be available on the Protofusion store and Tindie!
+CANable 2.0 supports both standard CAN and CAN-FD.

 Questions or comments?
 Email us at firstname.lastname@example.org.

 The CANable is supported by several software applications: